 - Animation draft.

 - Adding music and sound fx to the video.

 - “I’ll do it totally myself”;

-- the script is written in a style: “we are cool”; “we are great” and “we are super company with a super-duper product”.
-Script describes more product benefits rather than solutions of customer’s problems.
+- the script is written in a style: “we are cool”; “we are great” and “we are a super company with a super-duper product”.
+The script describes more product benefits rather than solutions to customer’s problems.

 Script is THE MOST important and time-consuming thing in the whole video production process.

 That is where your key selling points are designed.
 You can draw best illustrations, make a blockbuster-type of animation, record a voice-over of a famous TV voice-over artist, but if your message doesn’t inspire your potential customer to make the next step – the video won’t sell.

 If you aren’t sure you’re a ninja in sales and marketing – then you better find one.
 Unfortunately, it’s really hard to hire such person, because a high level marketing professional will be wildly expensive.
 When I wrote my first script for an explainer video – I was lucky to have a possibility to show it to a friend, who was responsible for strategic marketing in a multibillion-dollar tech company.
 He gave me some valuable advices, which I still use while writing scripts for my clients.
 Try to do the same before generating the storyboard.